sholtodouglas/pointMass/README.md

 # pointMass
-pointMass pybullet RL environment for simple experiments
+pointMass pybullet RL environment for simple experiments and algorithm verification.

 It is a openAI gym goal based environment, and has modifiable difficulty.
 The easiest environment is a 2D self navigation task.
 Further levels of difficulty involve a modifiable number of objects which must be pushed to goal locations.